aapis/mod_twitter/README.md

+# Sorry, Twitter broke this module!

+This plugin uses two Twitter API v1.0 actions to get data.
+Twitter has now deprecated the 1.0 version of the API so this plugin WILL NOT WORK.
+I'm not deleting it for historical purposes, it is still an example of how to build a Joomla module even if it doesn't work.

 # mod_twitter

 Just a simple Twitter widget for use with the Joomla CMS.
 Written for version 2.5, not tested with 3.0 yet.